cgrace0044/rock-paper-scissors/README.md

 - ### As a user I want to:
   - Understand the main purpose of the game via the instructions.
-  - Be kept engaged throughout with simple graphics/text which show how the game is progressing.
+  - Be kept engaged throughout with simple graphics or text that show how the game is progressing.
   - Be challenged by trying to beat the computer.
   - See how many games/rounds I have played.
   - Compare my score to others on the leaderboard.